TeamSHEILD/Breeze/README.md

 <br /> 🔴 Disclose Source - Source must be made availible when linsenced material is distibuted
 <br /> 🔴 License And Copyright Notice - A copy of the license and copyright notice must be included with licensed material
-<br /> 🔴 Network Use As Distibution - Users who interact with the code have the right to recieve a copy of the source code (our code)
+<br /> 🔴 Network Use As Distibution - Users who interact with the code have the right to recieve a copy of the source code
 <br /> 🔴 Same License - When releasing modified versions of our code must use this same copyright license
 <br /> 🔴 State Changes - Changes made to the to the licensed material must be documented